shameel-m/Survey-form-website/README.md

 # Survey-form-website
+Build a Survey Form..
+# Objective:
-Build a Survey Form Objective: Build an app that take some data..
+1.Build an app that take some data using simple HTML and CSS